mui/material-ui/docs/src/pages/page-layout-examples/dashboard/README.md

 Simply copy the files into your project, or one of the [example applications](https://github.com/mui-org/material-ui/tree/master/examples), and import and use the `Dashboard` component.

-You can customise the sections, layout and charts to suot your specific business requirements.
+You can customise the sections, layout and charts to suit your specific business requirements.

 ## Files